|

 Employment: What is the main employment is this area?

 There a several medium sized employers in the area: Global Energy Group employs around 3,500 people worldwide with a large number of them in this area.
 It is currently the largest private employer in the Highlands.
-They also have several contractors also employed in the Oil/Gas Industry and are now looking to diversify to the renewable energy section, wind turbines etc.
+They also have several contractors also employed in the Oil/Gas Industry and are now looking to diversify to the renewable energy section, wind turbines etc. Although we have a few distilleries in the area they are not considered to be major employers.
+Agriculture is a big employer although again with the progress in the machinery involved, fewer and fewer humans are required!!
+We have Europe’s largest nail varnish manufacturer in the town and they employ over 100 full time staff.
+Balcas is a large wood pellet producer, so they also employ many people in the forestry industry.
+One of the lesser known employers in Invergordon is a jigsaw manufacturer, which is a bit of a puzzle!! |

 return to the top